 As the world begins to burn and racism is the new order of the day (I’m joking, it’s always been the order of the day), we’ve watched as the people stand up and march for one another.
-Donald Trump’s extreme and inhuman actions have caused a tidal wave of movement across the world, and his latest immigration ban suddenly has everyone rushing to the defence of Muslims.
-And yes, this is all brilliant and wonderful and we can all sing kumbaya around the fire later, but what I will not do is thank the rest of the world for coming to my defence.
+Donald Trump’s extreme and inhuman actions have caused a tidal wave of movement across the world, and his latest immigration ban suddenly has everyone rushing to the defense of Muslims.
+And yes, this is all brilliant and wonderful and we can all sing kumbaya around the fire later, but what I will not do is thank the rest of the world for coming to my defense.

 I’ve watched as countless Muslims continue to thank non-Muslims for marching on their behalf, for standing up on their behalf, or thanking them for writing inanely stupid statuses like, ‘I stand with my Muslim friends’ on social media.

 I absolutely, unequivocally will not thank you for standing up for basic human rights.
 I will not thank you for doing what any decent human should.
 I will not thank you for choosing right over wrong.
 I won’t thank you for doing anything that is a simple act of normalcy.

 How have we gotten to the point in which standing up for a group of people belonging to a particular religion is some kind of commendable act?
 It’s not.
 You do not deserve a Nobel Peace prize and you haven’t done anything amazing.
 You merely did what you’re supposed to do.

 And let’s not forget that everything is linked.
 The years of religious discrimination, white supremacy and extreme islamophobia that has been orchestrated by the media and the governments of this world, including the British government, has all lead to this very moment in time.
 Donald Trump is only able to say the things he can, and do the things he’s done, because of foundations laid years ago.